 How to Implement Email Validation in Bootstrap

-Bootstrap offers several ways to validate email fields.
-Here we explore four common methods, from simple HTML5 attributes to custom JavaScript and server-side checks, each with code examples.
+Bootstrap offers several ways to validate email inputs.
+These methods range from simple HTML5 attributes to custom JavaScript logic, each one integrates with Bootstrap’s visual feedback system.

 HTML5 Constraint Validation with a Bootstrap Wrapper